Ekleog/kannader/book/src/configuration_format.md

 includes almost no flexibility, but should make the configuration as simple to write as possible.

+[^security]: Or in the configuration Lua code, vulnerability that the attacker could then exploit over the network, with this issue being more likely the less the configuration code is sandboxed.

-[^1]: The wasm sandbox's overhead is probably lower than LuaJIT's sandbox's overhead, while providing much better security, which makes it a tool of choice for flexibility and performance.
+[^overhead]: The wasm sandbox's overhead is probably lower than LuaJIT's sandbox's overhead, while providing much better security, which makes it a tool of choice for flexibility and performance.
 However, the fact that LuaJIT is most likely very far from being available on wasm does mean that only a non-JIT version of a Lua VM can be run on top of wasm… which implies that Lua interpretation will be much slower.
 However, this should hopefully not be a problem, as for all non-intensive use cases the time spent in hooks will probably not be a concern, and intensive use cases whose use case is not covered by an existing configuration blob will probably write and compile their own.

-[^2]: While it may appear surprising to suggest MicroPython insted of a regular CPython instance, this is based on the fact that yuubind needs to have one interpreter instance per message in flight, to make sure there is no interference between two messages.
+[^python]: While it may appear surprising to suggest MicroPython insted of a regular CPython instance, this is based on the fact that yuubind needs to have one interpreter instance per message in flight, to make sure there is no interference between two messages.
 As such, the CPython resident memory size would probably be prohibitive for use cases that see a high number of emails flow through.
 Use cases that only handle few emails would probably work well with CPython, but, the differences between CPython and MicroPython not being that important